Agreedment/.github/profile/README.md

-## Welcome to Agreedment!
-### Only place for Nationwide Cash Buyer data for Wholesalers and Real Estate Professionals

 👋 Welcome to Agreedment

-🔹 What We’re Working On

-Saas company dedicated to empowering wholesalers and real estate professionals with comprehensive nationwide market data
+Agreedment is a bootstrapped SaaS proptech company dedicated to empowering wholesalers and real estate professionals with comprehensive nationwide market data.

 🚀 Founded by: